FREQUENTLY ASKED QUESTIONS

-Short answer, no. We would hate to cancel 1/4 of all our female patient’s appointments; however, if you are uncomfortable, we can make adjustments.
+No. We would be cancelling too many important appointments.
+However, if you are uncomfortable, we can make adjustments.
 If you are having increased pain, or difficulty relaxing, we can work in different ways.
 Take note that it may be valuable to see what your organ function is doing if your complaints involve painful menstruation.
 Have you ever made a doctor appointment only to say “well, I don’t hurt now.”?

 I’ve tried everything.
 How can this be different?

 At Well Being, our therapists have additional, extensive, and ongoing training in all pelvic health conditions.
 This is all we do and what we really care about.
 If we don’t have an answer right away, we will figure it out together.
-In general, pelvic Physical Therapists often act as a case manager for your body.
-Your history is very important to know what has and hasn’t helped, and to find what hasn’t yet been considered.
+In general, pelvic Physical Therapists often act as case managers for your care.
+Your history is very important for us to know what has and hasn’t helped, and to find what hasn’t yet been considered.
 Sometimes combining treatments is effective, when treating one alone is not.
-Your therapist will evaluate all body systems and how they relate, including digestion, hormones, stress, behaviors, habits, past medical issues, trauma, and everything you may or may not have thought of being related.
-If after thorough evaluation, pelvic PT is not a good fit, you will be referred to the most appropriate provider.
-It is common refer to appropriate providers during your treatment as well.
-We have a list of experienced and understanding providers that help in overall care.
+Your therapist will evaluate all body systems and how they relate, including digestion, hormones, stress, behaviors, posture, habits, past medical issues, trauma, and everything you may or may not have thought of being related.
+If after thorough evaluation, we are not a good fit, you will be referred to the most appropriate provider.
+It is not uncommon refer to additional providers during your treatment as well.
+We have a list of experienced and understanding partners that help in overall care.
 Some things take more time than others.
 We encourage consistency and some dedication, but we are here for your every step of the way.

 Do you take my insurance?

 This is a complicated question.
 This is a long answer, and we can talk further at your visits if you like.
 The short answer is no. We ask fro payment at time of service.